 "The TAHC encourages rabbit owners to keep their rabbits secure at home and cease all unnecessary movement of rabbits to aid in preventing further exposure to or transmission of the virus," said Dr. Susan Rollo, State Epidemiologist.
-"States like California are beginning to enforce movement restrictions on rabbits entering from other RHDV2 infected states.
+"Some states may begin to enforce movement restrictions on rabbits entering from other RHDV2 infected states.
 So, if you have plans for interstate movement, be sure to call the state of destination for any specific entry requirements."